RaphaelIT7/gmod-holylib/README.md

 #### number IGModAudioChannel:GetBufferedTime()
 Returns the buffered time of the channel.

+> [!NOTE]
-NOTE: If it's playing a file, it will just return the length of it.
+> If it's playing a file, it will just return the length of it.

 #### number IGModAudioChannel:GetState()
 Returns the state of the channel.